hamid-murambiwa/Leaderboard/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+>Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+>Feel free to check the [issues page](../../issues/).

 ## Show your support

-Give a ⭐️ if you like this project!
+>Give a ⭐️ if you like this project!

+## Acknowledgments

+- This project built in Microverse's Fourth Module's Capstone.

+## 📝 License

+>This project is [MIT](./MIT.md) licensed.